prince-63/theme-vs/README.md

 1. Open the Command Palette (`Ctrl+Shift+P`).
 2. Type `Color Theme` and press `Enter`.
-3. Select "Theme Darkula" from the list.
+3. Select "theme-vs" from the list.

 ## Contributing